 But for this first visit, I just used their regular multimedia guide instead, because I fortunately had enough vision to do so.
 And it’s still pretty good, as it zooms in on many key details of the artworks as it talks about them, meaning I could find the various elements on the actual ceiling using my monocular.
 So it still enhanced my experience, just not as much as the audio described guide would have done.
 And I have no problems going back there for that, because I’m perfectly happy to look at such beautiful artistry again.

 The British Museum’s Access All Senses event was an initiative giving visitors, whether able-bodied or disabled, the chance to experience accessibility in action, through audio description and British Sign Language.
 It was organised as part of MANSIL – the Museum Access Network for Sensory Impairments (London).
-See their British Museum page.
+See their British Museum page for more details.

 I was very kindly paid to attend and assist by Dr Ellen Adams, and worked with Rafie Cecilia, who I’ve met a few times before as part of her museum accessibility studies.
 Rafie and I were in room 18b of the Parthenon Gallery, and we were able to demonstrate to visitors, with and without sight loss, how audio description and the ability to touch the exhibits in that particular room can enhance the experience for all.